-Beyond the beauty of the expanse of flowers, which lit up the field as dusk was falling, what made it more special is the ground serves as a sports field for children.
-It’s comforting to know weed killers and other chemicals are likely not used there; especially in the wake of the Glysophate controversy (in Roundup and others) we spoke about a few weeks back.
+Beyond the beauty of the expanse of flowers, which lit up the field as dusk was falling, what makes it more remarkable is that the ground serves as a sports field for children.
+It’s comforting to know weed killers and other chemicals are likely not used there, especially in the wake of the glyphosate controversy (in Roundup and others) we spoke about a few weeks back.

-Initially, I thought the maze of clover spread over time until I learned that clover (Trifolium repens) also called Dutch clover or white clover, is used as a lawn alternative with many benefits.
-Before the 1950s clover was considered an asset in lawns until the revolution of broadleaf weed killers that also kills clover, then clover began to be considered a weed.
+Initially, I thought the maze of clover spread over time until I learned that clover (Trifolium repens), also called Dutch clover or white clover, is used as a lawn alternative with many benefits.
+Before the 1950s, clover was considered an asset in lawns until the revolution of broadleaf weed killers that also kills clover; then, clover began to be considered a weed.
 Thankfully there’s a revival of using clover as a lawn alternative.
-Or, mixed with grass seed in high traffic areas like sports fields where it’s becoming a new trend.
+Or it can be mixed with grass seed in high-traffic areas like sports fields, where it’s becoming a new trend.
 And for many good reasons.

-Its drought tolerant so your lawn will stay greener.
+It’s drought-tolerant, so your lawn will stay greener.
 And an all-clover park requires little or no mowing.
 White clover only grows two to eight inches tall.
-You can mow it more often though if you’re finicky about having a perfectly groomed looking lawn.
+You can mow it more often if you’re finicky about having a perfectly groomed-looking lawn.
 Most mow once a season after the flowers fade to encourage a second bloom.
-Mixed with traditional bluegrass or Bermuda grass, of course, you’ll need to mow more often.
+Mixed with traditional bluegrass or Bermuda grass, you’ll need to cut more often.

 Most magnificent is clover attracts beneficial insects like our important pollinators that have been dangerously in decline — a field of dreams rather than a yard of chemicals.
 Garden Dilemmas?
 AskMaryStone@gmail.com

 Link to a continuation of the story in Lawn Alternatives Part 2

 This story is featured in the Garden Dilemmas Podcast: